MythicMeta/Mythic_External_Agent/README.md

 This repo defines the folder structure for an external Mythic agent that can be remotely "installed" into a Mythic instance.
 This process allows users to create their own Mythic agents and host them on their own GitHub repositories while also allowing an easy process to install agents.

+## How to use this git project

+This project is a template for what _your_ git-based repository should look like.
+Simply copy/fork this project and update it with your agent's information.
+Then, you can use the corresponding install script from within the Mythic repo to install this agent.
+The Mythic install script for 3rd party agents should work for any git-based repository (GitHub, GitLab, Bitbucket, etc).

 ## Folder Structure

 ### Payload_Type